hiwa-house/teletraan/docs/manuals/parenting.md

 ## Confronting a Challenge

+* If someone is better than you at something, then it’s likely because she has failed at it more than you have.
 * Even if you try and fail, always respond to challenge with:
 	* Hard Work
 	* Honesty